 RSS Feed Macro

 The RSS Feed macro may be disabled by your Confluence administrator.
-Also, your Confluence administrator can define a whitelist of trusted URLs.
-You will see an error message on the Confluence page, if the included URL is not in the whitelist.
+Also, your Confluence administrator can define a list of trusted URLs.
+You will see an error message on the Confluence page, if the included URL is not in the allowlist.

 CAUTION: Including unknown HTML inside a webpage is dangerous.